na-na-hi/renget/archive/lmg_models.md

 ## VicUnLocked 30B
 !!! info

 	A full context LoRA fine-tuned to 1 epoch on the ShareGPT Vicuna Unfiltered dataset, with filtering mostly removed.
+The CUDA version is currently being converted/uploaded , will add the link when it turns up.

 	There's also a half-context 3 epoch version that you can get [here.](https://huggingface.co/Aeala)

 	>Type: Instruct
 	>Filtering: Light